 Section 14 – Baptism and the Lord’s Supper

 We believe that Christian baptism is the immersion in water of a Believer in the name of the Father, of the Son, and of the Holy Ghost, with the authority of the local church, to show forth in a solemn and beautiful emblem our faith in the crucified, buried, and risen Savior, with its effect in our death to sin and resurrection to a new life; that it is prerequisite to the privileges of a church relation and to the Lord’s Supper, in which the members of the church, by the sacred use of bread and the fruit of the vine are to commemorate together the dying love of Christ, preceded always by solemn self-examination.
 We maintain an open communion.
-We believe that baptism and the Lord’s Supper constitute the only two scriptural ordinances for the church, but that neither has any saving power.
+We believe that baptism and the Lord’s Supper have no saving power.

 Matt 28:19-20; Acts 2:41-42; Acts 8:36-39; Acts 10:47-48; Matt 3:16; Rom 6:3-5; 1 Cor11:23-33